Overlooking the Manifestation?My friend Melanie Bates has a theory that we already have what we want (to some degree or other) …

 That makes no sense.
 Who is this guy?!
 I look again.
 I must be wrong.

 Sure enough, his note is just to me.
+(My heart beats a little faster at the thought.)
 And it reads:

 “Super excited to be part of this.
 Can’t wait to meet the pups.”